aarondh-zz/SuperRollingFileAlternate/Serilog.Sinks.SuperRollingFileAlternate/ReadMe.md

 ﻿# Serilog Super Rolling File Sink (super roll-on-file-size alternative) [![NuGet Version](http://img.shields.io/nuget/v/Serilog.Sinks.SuperRollingFileAlternate.svg?style=flat)](https://www.nuget.org/packages/Serilog.Sinks.SuperRollingFileAlternate/)

 This is a rolling file sink that is an extension to [Serilog.Sinks.RollingFileAlternate](https://github.com/BedeGaming/sinks-rollingfile) that allows you to easily configure async, log file prefix, and formatters.
 Including the ability to specify renderMessage to the JsonFormatter.
-Note that this project does not replace RollingFileAlternate, rather it is an addtional extension that uses Serilog.Sinks.RollingFileAlternate, and Serilog.Sinks.Async, the new Serilog.Formatting.Compact packages to make configuring enterprise suitable logs.",
+Note that this project does not replace RollingFileAlternate, rather it is an addtional extension that uses Serilog.Sinks.RollingFileAlternate, and Serilog.Sinks.Async, the new Serilog.Formatting.Compact packages to make configuring enterprise suitable logs.

 ### Getting started